 Most any small job (5 or less trees) can be handled using a standard PUMP SPRAYER.

 When treating 5 or more trees, a HOSE END SPRAYER will prove more efficient.
 Using our sprayer, you’ll want to add 4 oz of Maxxthor to the sprayer and then fill it half way.
 The entire tank can then be sprayed over 10-20 trees with an average trunk width of 12 inches.

 If you feel you need to reach heights of 15 feet or more, our TROMBONE SPRAYER can be useful.
 It can reach over 25 feet and is completely portable making it ideal for remote locations.

-For trees with visible holes, inject them directly with CY-KICK AEROSOL.
+For trees with visible holes, inject them directly with FS MP AEROSOL.
 This product comes with a straw (similar to WD-40) ideally suited for injecting any hole you can find.
 Pitch marks (places where sap is running out) should be cleaned out first to help allow the aerosol to penetrate as much as possible.

 Now if you poke and prod the bark gently, many times you are able to find loose sections of bark.
 Such areas could have activity or might be targeted as a good place to lay eggs.
 In some cases drilling small holes into the bark just deep enough to enable spray to trickle down behind the bark can help too.
 This type of treatment can be tedious but it can help by killing off feeding larva.

 When treating, try to inject each hole for 10-15 seconds if its receptive.
 The pressure of the can along with the aerosol sized particles which are released insures a thorough treatment will disperse behind the bark and hopefully reach feeding larvae as well as active adults.